rfo909/CFT/doc/Doc.md

 Lambdas and Closures, when stored in a variable, are invoked with .call(...).

-Obtaining a Closure from a dictionary with dotted notation, however, implies an automatic invocation, again with or without parameters.
+Obtaining a Closure from a dictionary with dotted notation, however, implies an automatic invocation, with or without parameters.

 ```
 data=Dict
 data.f=Lambda{println("called f")}
 data.f   # prints "called f" to the screen.

 # To get a reference to the closure, we use the .get() function of Dict
 data.get("f")    # returns Closure object without invoking it
 ```

 # Type checking with "as"